Inca Jungle Tour 4 days

 - Immediate confirmation.

-- The Inca Jungle is one of the adventures preferred by young people, a group of friends or adventurous families who want to spend a few days of relaxation doing sports and, incidentally, visit Machu Picchu.
+- The Inca Jungle is one of the adventures preferred by young people, groups of friends or adventurous families who want to spend a few days relaxing doing sports and, incidentally, visit Machu Picchu.
 The trip begins in the city of Cusco from where you will travel to the ‘Abra Málaga’ from where you will make a descent by bicycle to the town of Santa María in the jungle of Cusco.
-The next day there will be a walk to the town of Santa Teresa, famous for its thermal baths in Cocalmayo.
-The next day, after relaxing in the thermal baths, we will walk towards the town of Aguas Calientes, also known as Machu Picchu town.
-In this magical place we will spend the night to visit Machu Picchu the next day.
+In the afternoon the canoeing adventure takes place.
+The next day there will be a walk to the town of Santa Teresa, famous for its Cocalmayo thermal baths.
+The third day the zipline adventure takes place.
+Then we will walk to the town of Aguas Calientes, also known as Machu Picchu town.
+In this magical place we will spend the night to visit Machu Picchu all the next day.
 The tour includes everything you need to spend 4 days of well-organized adventures.

-- It all starts with the tourist pick up at the door of your hotel in the city of Cusco.
+- It all starts with the pick up of the tourist at the door of his hotel in the city of Cusco.
 The minivan will take you to the upper part of the Sacred Valley of the Incas, the ‘Abra Málaga’, from where you can see the entire jungle of Cusco.
-On board our bicycles and the necessary safety equipment, we will descend for several kilometers until we reach the town of Santa María.
-In this descent of approximately 4 hours, we will have lunch in one of the local towns.
+On board our bicycles and the necessary safety equipment, we will descend for several kilometers until we arrive at the town of Santa María.
+In this descent of approximately 4 hours, we will have lunch in one of the local villages.
+Later we will do the canoeing adventure on the Vilcanota River.
 Finally we will arrive at the town of Santa María where we will have dinner and spend the night in a local lodging.

-- Very early we will get up to enjoy a nutritious breakfast.
+- We will get up very early to enjoy a nutritious breakfast.
 Then we will start the hiking trails, first uphill where we will appreciate the vastness of trees and green mountains.
 In the town of Quellumayo we will stop for lunch at a local restaurant.
-In the afternoon we will continue our route through beautiful landscapes until we reach the town of Santa Teresa.
-There we will relax in the famous thermal baths of Cocalmayo.
-In Santa Teresa we will have dinner and spend the night in a local hotel.
+In the afternoon we will continue our route through beautiful landscapes until we arrive at the town of Santa Teresa.
+There we will relax in the famous Cocalmayo thermal baths (10 soles for foreigners and 5 soles for Peruvians).
+In Santa Teresa, after enjoying the thermal baths, we will have dinner and spend the night in a local hotel.

-- The last day we will enjoy a nutritious breakfast to continue with all the energy the final stretch of the ascent to Machu Picchu.
-Tourists who no longer want to walk can get on the bus (not included in the tour).
-After almost 2 hours of hard walking, we will finally arrive at Machu Picchu.
-There, our tour guide will explain every detail of the wonder of the world.
-Then we will return to Aguas Calientes on foot to rest a bit, have lunch (not included in the tour), buy sourdings and board the train that will return us to Ollantaytambo and, finally, the bus that will take us to the city of Cusco where the tour.
+- On the last day we will enjoy a nutritious breakfast to continue the final stretch of ascent to Machu Picchu with all our energy.
+The tour includes the final bus ride.
+However, the tourist who wishes, can not include this ticket and ascend for free to Machupicchu (approximately 2 hours of walking).
+There, our tour guide will explain every detail of the wonder of the world for approximately 2 hours 30 minutes.
+Then we will return by bus to Aguas Calientes (optional free walking route) to rest a bit, have lunch (not included in the tour), buy souvenirs and board the Expedition tourist train (optional Vistadome) that will return us to Ollantaytambo and, finally, the bus that will take us to the city of Cusco where the tour ends at the door of the visitor’s hotel.

 - Pick up from the hotel.

-- Transportation to the start of the descent by bike in the Abra Málaga.
+- Transportation to the beginning of the descent by bike in the Abra Málaga.

-- Tourist guide service in English and Spanish.
+- Tour guide service in English and Spanish.

 - First aid kit.